blackterrus/networking/README.md

 # networking
 A project detailing my refresher course in C/C++ networking

-CURRENTLY ONLY BUILDS ON WINDOWS!!!
+CURRENTLY ONLY BUILDS ON LINUX!!!